thecillu/empatica-webapp-deploy/README.md

 ## Create the AWS CodeBuild project

-Clone the project, change dir and run the command:
+Clone the project, change dir to subfolder `terraform` and run the command:

 `terraform apply`